© Getty Images

 Taking revenge on Inês’ killers

-- Legend has it that D. Pedro had the heart of one ripped out through the chest and the heart of the other cut out through the back.
+- Legend has it that Dom Pedro had the heart of one ripped out through the chest and the heart of another cut out through the back.
 Some versions of the story say that the king did this himself!

 22 / 28 Fotos